jgneuf/cs311/assignment-3/README.txt

 {rec {fact {fun {n} {if0 n 1 {* n {fact {- n 1}}}}}}
     {fact 10}}
+It's not clear what fact is bound to in this case, especially since it's a recursive definition.
+We had enough trouble with complex-computation in the previous piece of code, and this is similar.
+Since fact calls itself, however, we have no idea what n is bound to at any point in the program statically, since (in this case) it could be [0..10].

 5)
 {with {countdown {fun {n} {if0 n 0 {countdown {- n 1}}}}}